JustMili0/JustMili0/README.md

   <p>
     I code stuff, primarly modding Minecraft.
 I'm also a PNG/Vtuber :3<br>
-    All my model/oc references can be found in the `OC-Model-References` folder in this repository!
+    All my model/oc references can be found in the <code>OC-Model-References</code> folder in this repository!
 (Please read the notes and important stuff I wrote there too)
   </p>
 </div>